adamrehn/ue4-docker/README.md

 You will be prompted for the Git credentials to be used when cloning the UE4 GitHub repository (this will be the GitHub username and password you normally use when cloning <https://github.com/EpicGames/UnrealEngine>.)
 The build process will then start automatically, displaying progress output from each of the `docker build` commands that are being run.

-Once the build process is complete, you will have four new Docker images on your system (where `RELEASE` is the release that you specified when invoking the build script):
+Once the build process is complete, you will have five new Docker images on your system (where `RELEASE` is the release that you specified when invoking the build script):

 - `adamrehn/ue4-build-prerequisites:latest` - this contains the build prerequisites common to all Engine versions and should be kept in order to speed up subsequent builds of additional Engine versions.
 - `adamrehn/ue4-source:RELEASE` - this contains the cloned source code for UE4.
 This image is separated from the `ue4-build` image to isolate the effects of changing environment variables related to git credentials, so that they don't interfere with the build cache for the subsequent steps.
 - `adamrehn/ue4-build:RELEASE` - this contains the source build for UE4.
 - `adamrehn/conan-ue4cli:RELEASE` - this extends the source build with [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli) support for building Conan packages that are compatible with UE4.
 This image will only be built for UE4 versions >= 4.19.0, which is the minimum Engine version required by ue4cli.
 You can disable the build for this image by specifying `--no-ue4cli` when you run the build script.
+- `adamrehn/ue4-package:RELEASE` - this extends the `conan-ue4cli` image and is designed for packaging Shipping builds of UE4 projects.
+Note that the image simply pre-builds components needed for packaging in order to speed up subsequent build time, and is not required in order to package projects (both the `ue4-build` and `conan-ue4cli` images can be used to package projects, albeit with longer build times.)
+This image will only be built if the `conan-ue4cli` image is built.
+You can disable the build for this image by specifying `--no-package` when you run the build script.

 ### Building Linux container images under Windows